Brother HL-L2340DW Review

 The Brother HL-L2340DW is a perfect candidate for anyone in the market for a shared printer to be used in a micro office or in need of a personal monochrome laser printer that can be used in any office.
 It has a lot going for it, including mobile printing support, acceptable paper handling, printing speeds that are close to its Samsung competitors, and is rather inexpensive.

-PROS: Decent paper capacity and sharing in a micro office.
-Portable and small sized.
-Duplexer (for two-sided printing).
-Wi-Fi and Wi-Fi Direct.
+- Decent paper capacity and sharing in a micro office

 A printer small enough for personal home-office use, but a perfect candidate for sharing in a micro office.
 That’s the Brother HL-L2340DW compact laser printer.
 If you’re in the market for a small printer that offers acceptable speed and paper handling for basic printing needs, then the Brother HL-L2340DW is hard to pass by.
 It comes with extras such as mobile printing and Wi-Fi Direct, all of which will keep most of us happy.